leetim13/Inforum-content-marketplace/app/README.md

 ## Deployment
 ### Continuous Integration

-Using Github actions we have a CI script [here](https://github.com/dcsil/Inforum/blob/set-up-bootstrap-service-yml/.github/workflows/ci_pipeline.yml).
+Using Github Actions we have a CI script [here](https://github.com/dcsil/Inforum/blob/set-up-bootstrap-service-yml/.github/workflows/ci_pipeline.yml).

 ### Logging and exceptions
 Logging is set-up using Heroku add-ons for LogDNA.